 Summer is officially here!
 With the warm, gorgeous weather, we’ll be spending a lot more time outside in the sun.
 I know you’ve heard it a million times, but I’ll repeat it again; it’s crucial that you use an SPF of 30 or higher every time you are outside!
 However, mistakes happen- maybe you forgot to reapply after 2 hours, or you closed your eyes on the beach just to wake up hours later looking like a lobster.
 The fact is many of us will end up with a painful, peeling sunburn at some point this summer.
 Unfortunately, some burns can cause long-lasting, wrinkle-inducing damage.
 We’re sharing with you the best process to heal that burnt skin so you can minimize those lasting effects and the pain that comes with it.
+The following remedies will help you heal your sunburnt skin.

 - Take Aspirin